JEEVHITAA -- An HCAI Ecosystem to Support Collective Care: System Design and Architecture

 Importantly, prototyping directly informed architectural decisions rather than remaining a visual exercise and design guide.
-Card-sorting mappings and the Figma card schema made canonical data types and permission semantics explicit, which motivated the creation of a machine-readable ontology and a versioned profile schema to normalize sensor and questionnaire inputs.
-Prototype approval templates and role definitions are translated into concrete access-control requirements, including consent records, per-metric ACLs, and audit logs with provenance.
+Figure \ref{Figure_if} illustrates the interactional flow at the level of logical responsibilities, abstracting over deployment details.
+Requirement mappings and the Figma card schema made canonical data types and permission semantics explicit, which motivated the creation of a machine-readable ontology and a versioned profile schema to normalize sensor and health questionnaire inputs.
+Prototype approval templates and role definitions are translated into concrete access-control requirements, including consent records, per-metric ACLs, and provenance-based audit logs.
 Requests for stakeholder-specific exports influenced storage and sync formats, while the need for confidence indicators guided decisions about local preprocessing, provenance metadata, and the inclusion of a verification stage in the LLM pipeline.

 The iterative cycle, therefore, fulfilled two complementary functions.
 It validated interaction designs with users, and it produced an executable specification that clarified system boundaries and data contracts.
-The final architecture (Figure \ref{Figure 2}) maps directly to participant needs and prototype artifacts, and includes a canonical ontology, permissioned care-circle graphs, encrypted local stores with key management, connector interfaces for sensors and vendor APIs, and a two-tier LLM pipeline for insights and verification operating over retrieval-augmented context.
+The final architecture (Figure \ref{Figure_arc}) maps directly to participant needs and prototype artifacts, and includes a canonical ontology \ref{appendix:ontology}, permissioned care-circle graphs, encrypted local stores with key management, connector interfaces for sensors and vendor Application Programming Interfaces (APIs), and a two-tier LLM pipeline for insights and verification operating over retrieval-augmented context.
 This traceable pipeline ensured that interface affordances such as agency and control were implemented as concrete architectural mechanisms.